 There are no government grants available for the specific purpose of starting a business.

-Attending our free Starting a Business workshop is a great first step if you are thinking of venturing into self-employment.
+Attending our free Starting a Business workshop is a great first step if you are thinking of venturing into self employment and starting your own business.

 As a start-up, you would generally have to seek funding from other sources, rather than relying on government grants.
 There are programs such as the instant asset write-off that could help you make capital purchases.